 The idea of a collection of holy writings originated in both the Jewish and the Christian mind.
 In the Old Testament, the prophet Daniel referred to the prophetic writings as “the books” (Daniel 9:2).
 And in the New Testament, Jesus referred to the books of the Old Testament as “the Scriptures” (Matthew 21:42).
 Also, Paul called them “the Holy Scriptures” (Romans 1:2).

 The important purpose of the Bible is not only to record history, nor even to describe the nature of God.
-The Bible was written to show men how they may be saved from their sins.
+The Bible was written to show men how they may be saved from their sins and obtain eternal life.
 The apostle Paul wrote:

 “But you must continue in the things which you have learned and been assured of, knowing from whom you have learned them, and that from childhood you have known the Holy Scriptures, which are able to make you wise for salvation through faith which is in Christ Jesus.
 All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, that the man of God may be complete, thoroughly equipped for every good work” (2 Timothy 3:14–17).